 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Bingham - Solon has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Bingham - Solon has few renters and college students.
 But the biggest reason it is quieter in Bingham - Solon than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Bingham - Solon may be for you.

-Bingham - Solon is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Bingham - Solon does not have a public transit system used by locals to get to and from work.

-The citizens of Bingham - Solon are slightly better educated than the national average of 21.84% for all cities and towns, with 21.19% of adults in Bingham - Solon having a bachelor's degree or advanced degree.
+The population of Bingham - Solon overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Bingham - Solon, 21.19% have at least a bachelor's degree.

 The per capita income in Bingham - Solon in 2022 was $31,758, which is lower middle income relative to Maine, and middle income relative to the rest of the US.
 This equates to an annual income of $127,032 for a family of four.
 However, Bingham - Solon contains both very wealthy and poor people as well.